 When sites are created in this project, you can only enter values for the attributes that satisfy the validations you had set when the project was created.
 An invalid value will not be accepted and an error message will be returned.

-When you have more than one layer within any section, you may change the target layer at any time by clicking the next to it, and clicking Make target.
+When you have more than one layer within any section, you may change the target layer at any time by clicking next to it, and clicking Make target.
 The target layer is where any new sites you create will get saved by default.

 Click on the black arrow next to a layer name to expand and view the items contained within.
-Click on to view other options for a layer or an item contained within.
+Click to view other options for a layer or an item contained within.

 - Show details- Open the site details in edit mode.

 - Zoom to site- Zoom to the site on the map.

 - Run reports- Run a report for a site.

 - Run infographics- Run infographics for a site.

 - Edit site- Edit the results of a site by choosing another location, editing a polygon, adding rings, drive times or bands and getting reports.

 - Move item- Move sites to different layers within the same section.